Redback-Operations/redback-documentation/docs/data-warehousing/Instructional Documents/How To Access The File Upload Service.md

 The Machine Learning option intends to prepare data in a way that will optomise it for machine learning tasks downstream by transforming numeric data for ML algorithms by handling missing values and scaling features as well as ensuring that numeric features are on a comparable scale, which is a common pre-processing step in data science and analysis tasks.

+#### Add Prefix and Suffix to Filename
+The checkbox, if ticked, adds a project prefix and timestamp.
+Unticking allows overwriting of files by re-uploading with the same name.

+#### Entering the Filename
+Filenames must be **alphanumeric**.

-## Step 3 - Uploading a file
+## Step 3 - Uploading a File

-Using the drop-down box select the project of which the data is related to.

-(This decides the directory in the VM and the MinIO bucket that the data will be stored in and how it will be able to be accessed once it is stored.)

-The FUS will ask for a file name and enforce some naming conventions.
-Please make the name descriptive but brief.
+1. Select the relevant project.
+2. Choose one or more files (documents, images, video, or zip archives).
+3. Enter provenance details.
+4. Select preprocessing if required.
+5. Click **Upload to Data Warehouse**.

+A progress bar will appear during the upload showing the status of the file(s) being uploaded.
-If successful, the website will show 'Uploaded Successfully'.
+If successful, the interface will show **"Uploaded Successfully"**.

 ![fussuccess](./pictures/fussuccess.png)

-## Part 2 - Retrieving a File
+## Part 3 - Retrieving a File

 There are a few options to retrieve/download a file from the VM using the file upload service.